-The Hypothalumus Gland and restoring it to proper fat burning function, is the cornor stone of the success of the HCG weight loss program.
+The Hypothalumus Gland and restoring it to proper fat burning function, is the cornor stone of the success of the Graeme Jordan HCG Diet.
 The Hypothalumus Gland is part of the endocrine system and can be found in the brain.

 The general functions of the Hypothalamus are of extreme importance for the body, such as: